conceptsandtraining/doil/src/templates/minion/README.md

 ```

 For the ILIAS user "cron" following password has been generated.
 Be sure that the user
 has been added to your system.
+The user "cron" also needs admin priviledges.

 ```
 %GRAIN_CRON_PASSWORD%